 On the coin reverse in the center the emblem of Russia at the beginning of the XVIII century - double-headed eagle with outstretched wings, on the heads of the Royal crown, over which is the same, but larger.
 In paws the eagle holds the symbols of power - the scepter and Orb.
 At the top of the circle, nominal value and year of minting - "МОСКОВСКI РУБЛЬ 1714"(before the date is triangle).

-The picture shows a copy from the exposition of the State Hermitage with the number IT-R-2-2757.
+The photo shows a sample copy (no letters "ВРП" from the exposition of the State Hermitage with the number IT-R-2-2757.